 Ways of handling climate change vary worldwide.
 Differences can be observed in the perception of potential threats and opportunities as well as in the appraisal of adequate coping strategies.
 Collective efforts often fail not because of technical restrictions, but owing to social and cultural differences between agents involved.
 Consequently, there is a need to explore in greater depth those "zones of cultural friction” which emerge when agents deal with climate change.
-This book exermines, what kinds of “climate cultures” can be observed within European Coastal Areas and what the discriminants of different “climate cultures” are and/or how different climate cultures be can explained?
+In this book Thorsten Heimann exermines, what kinds of “climate cultures” can be observed within European Coastal Areas, what the discriminants of different “climate cultures” are and/or how different climate cultures be can explained.

-In dealing with these questions, Dr. Thorsten Heimann pursues two objectives.
+Heimann pursued two objectives.
 Firstly, there is the challenge of describing “climate cultures” in response to the last decades’ discourse of socio-spatial theory on cultural globalization, in which the congruence of place and culture is increasingly doubted.
 Several authors demand new theoretical and methodological approaches for exploring cultural space.
-Secondly, he seeks explanations for climate-cultural differences, to which end he incorporates explanatory frameworks from environmental sociology, psychology, geography and anthropology.
+Secondly, he sought explanations for climate-cultural differences, to which end he incorporates explanatory frameworks from environmental sociology, psychology, geography and anthropology.

 The book derived from the doctoral thesis by Thorsten Heimann and is available in German.